saucal/wppb-gen-site/generator-saucal-wppb/README.md

 npm install -g generator-saucal-wppb
 ```

-Then go wp-content/plugins folder and generate your new plugins:
+Then go to `wp-content/plugins` folder and generate your new plugin:

 ```bash
 yo saucal-wppb